 - 11.7 The deputy town clerk, as the title indicates, has a formal deputising role in the town clerk's absence.
-The deputy town clerk is responsible for the council's Tourism, Community and Publicity Committee and Planning Committee.
-The deputy town clerk is responsible for assets and project management and planning matters. responsible for the office-based team whose functions include: finance, committee administration, communications, ICT, bookings, and reception. - 11.8 The operations manager doesn't have a formal deputising role for the town clerk, but in the absence of the town clerk and deputy town clerk the operations manager is the member of staff who staff must defer to and seek guidance from.
+The deputy town clerk is responsible for the council's Planning Committee.
+The deputy town clerk is responsible forassets and project management and planning matters. - 11.8 The operations manager doesn't have a formal deputising role for the town clerk, but in the absence of the town clerk and deputy town clerk the operations manager is the member of staff who staff must defer to and seek guidance from.
 The operations manager is responsible for the council's Town Management and Highways Committee and the Environment Committee.
-The operations manager is responsible for the management of the council's external teams. - 11.9 The support services manager is responsible for the council's Tourism,

-Community and Publicity Committee.
+The operations manager is responsible for the management of the council's external teams. - 11.9 The support services manager is responsible for the council's Tourism, Community and Publicity Committee.
 The support services manager is responsible for committee administration, governance, human resources, public relations, communications and engagement, customer services, the front desk team, and tourism and promotion. - 11.10 The finance manager supports the town clerk at the Strategy and Finance Committee.
-The finance manager is responsible for finance, budgeting, audit, procurement, insurance, performance management and ICT. - 11.911 --The allocation and delegation of functions between officers will be reviewed periodically.
+The finance manager is responsible for finance, budgeting, audit, procurement, insurance, performance management and ICT. - 11.11The allocation and delegation of functions between officers will be reviewed periodically.